ManuGithubSteam/Surface3ProArch/README.md

 * Better backlight script
 * ~~Make Apps seachable with Alt+Space~~
 * Kernel powersave
+* Start guake later after the screen is resized
 * Touchscreen Apps :-)
 * Hide Onboard keyboard if hw keyboard is attached
 * ~~Deactivate Bluethooth at boot (so its not on in some instances)~~